thales17/guile-tortoise/README.md

 - Once it is running you get a scheme REPL where you can input (tortoise-*) commands.
 - Alternativly libguile supports running a scheme file as an argument, i.e. `./tortoise ../test_pattern.scm`
 - Quitting the repl will not close the sdlplotter or gnuplot but they should exit if you just close the windows.
+- The coordinates system is -10 to 10 on both axes and the tortoise starts in the center

 ## Ubuntu Packages used to develop and build this
 - `build-essential`